SQABCOct3/calculator-project/README.md

-#Java Project
+#Java Core App Project
 ##Base Point for Java Applications

-*Project for creating Java Applications which do common tasks.*
+*Project for creating Java Applications which do common tasks using a public static void main method and ran as a Java Application.*

 **Java 7**